iByteABit256/Vaccine-Monitor/README.txt

 Known Issues
 -------------

-If you give incorrect input, small memory leaks are created.
+If you give incorrect input except from the expected errors of the exercise, small memory leaks are created.
 This is due to the way that lines are parsed; words are split and memory is allocated in between, so freeing the memory after every error would make the code much larger and unreadable than it